ioccc-src/winner/2014/maffiodo2/README.md

 cat image.rgb | ./prog "  .:;Y0"
 ```

 You can use your own image.
-Convert the image to a raw RGB image, using imagemagick it's very simple:
+Convert the image to a raw RGB image.
+Using
+ImageMagick it's very simple:

 ```sh
 convert -geometry 80x source.jpg image.rgb
 ```

-This program require one parameter, or crash.
-The parameter of the program is the *convertion ramp*.
-You can use different ramps or create your own (for ex. using some letters of your name).
+This program require one parameter or it will crash.
+The parameter of the
+program is the *conversion ramp*.
+You can use different ramps or create your own
+(for example using some letters of your name).

 These are some ramps you can try:

 ```sh